GAM-team/GAM/docs/Reports.md

 * `previousmonths <Integer>` - A number in the range 1 to 6 indicating calendar months previous to the current month; there is an API call per date

 If no report is available for the specified date, can an earlier date be used?
+* `limitdatechanges -1' - Back up to earlier dates to find report data; this is the default.
-* `nodatechange` - Do not report on an earlier date if no report is available for the specified date.
+* `limitdatechanges 0 | nodatechange' - Do not report on an earlier date if no report data is available for the specified date.
+* `limitdatechanges N' - Back up to earlier dates to find report data; do not back up more than N times.

 If only partial report data is available for the specified date and applications, can an earlier date be used?
 * `fulldatarequired all` - Back up to an earlier date to get complete data until all applications have full report data
 * `fulldatarequired <UserServiceNameList>` - Back up to an earlier date to get complete data until all applications in `<UserServiceNameList>` have full report data

+By default, when `user <UserItem>` is specified and no report data is available, there is no output.
+If `csv_output_users_audit = true` in `gam.cfg`, then a row with columns `email,date` will be displayed where `date` is the earliest date for which report data was requested.

 Apply filters.
 * `filter|filters <String>` - `<String>` is a comma separated list of filter expressions.